firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
-- Applied AI
+- Software Engineering
-description: Generate a graph representing concepts and relationships in a given context using the GenerateGraph task.
+description: Generate a graph of concepts and their relationships using a Singleton task in Dria client.
 tags:
 - graph generation
-- AI concepts
+- Artificial Intelligence
-- relationship mapping
+- concept mapping
-- data visualization
+- Dria client
 - machine learning
 ---